-Hook activity -- show a YouTube video that perhaps discusses how modern horses are bred to perform different tasks and that they look different from their primitive ancestors
+1. Hook activity

-Read the introduction on the student sheet with the students.
+-- Perhaps show a video that would lead to discussion about how modern horses are bred to perform different tasks and that they look different from their primitive ancestors Read the introduction on the student sheet with the students.